RVgo4it/mmsgate/README.md

 ## Android Push Notification

-To use push notification on Android and Flexisip, we need Firebase and Cloud Messaging.
+To use push notifications on Android via Flexisip, we need Firebase and Cloud Messaging.
+Open the following URL:

 https://firebase.google.com/

-Sign in and go to Console
+Sign in and go to the Console.

 Create a project and call it mmsgate.

-Once at project overview, add an Android app by clicking the Android icon.
+Once at the project overview, add an Android app by clicking the Android icon.

 If you opened project settings, you can also add an Android app from the General tab.